 EXTEND THE ACTIVITY

 Test other liquids to compare whether they are acids or bases.
 To extend the activity, use pH test strips to determine the exact pH of each liquid.
-You can also test the pH of solids, like sugar or salt, if you dissolve them in water or the indicator.
+If you dissolve them in water or the indicator, you can also test the pH of solids, like sugar or salt.

 DIY: Make your own pH strips by soaking coffee filters in the cabbage juice and hang to dry, cut in strips!